iamh2o/mirrormirror/README.md

 ## Design Intentions:

 - These tools are simple and reactive.
-They are not designed to be fussy or overly complex.
-- The expectation is that these tools will not run all the time, but in specific scenarious which probably are briefer than longer.
+- The expectation is that these tools will not run all the time, but in specific scenarios which probably are briefer than longer.
 All three may be run simultaneously, but this is not the intended use case.
-- Each has their own lockscreen condition trigger and run every 5s or so.
+- Each has its own lockscreen condition trigger and runs every 5 seconds or so.
 I advise against setting significantly longer interval times b/c this will compromise the intended use for these tools.
-- Once running, they may only be disabled via killing the process directly, or via the menu icon, but _ONLY_ only following a triggered lockscreen condition and subsequent user re-auth.
+- Once running, they may only be disabled via killing the process directly, or via the menu icon, but _ONLY_ following a triggered lockscreen condition and subsequent user re-auth.
     > PSA: [>> PLEASE DO NOT USE BIOMETRICS AS AUTHENTICATION <<](https://www.spiceworks.com/it-security/identity-access-management/guest-article/the-real-risks-of-biometric-authentication/).

 - Turning them off is intended to be annoying, b/c I wanted to (as best I could) require a password re-authentication before disabling the tools.
 This is a design feature, not a bug.